softprops/cappi/README.md

 This project targets sbt version [0.13](http://www.scala-sbt.org/0.13.0/docs/home.html).
 If you should want 0.12 support [drop me an issue](https://github.com/softprops/cappi/issues/new?title=add%20support%20for%20sbt%200.12)

-To install Cappi add the following to your project's plugin configuration, typically in a `project/plugins.sbt` file.
+To install Cappi in your sbt project, add the following to your project's plugin configuration, typically in a `project/plugins.sbt` file.

 ```scala
 resolvers += Resolver.url(